Camille846/Autocomplete-Search/README.md

 ## Overview

 ### The project
 - There is a search bar with an autocomplete search.
-When you type any country choosen by the user, it will display query suggestions and predict the rest of a word the user is typing and redirect to a certain page that shows the chosen country informations.
+When you type any country chosen by the user, it will display query suggestions and predict the rest of a word the user is typing and redirect to a certain page that shows the chosen country informations.

 ## My process